-Bozkurt Aydinoglu joined Hazel Capital in 2008 as a Partner and Portfolio Manager.
+Bozkurt Aydinoglu joined Hazel Capital (now Gresham House New Energy) in 2008 as a Partner and Portfolio Manager.
 He co-manages the Gresham House New Energy venture capital trusts and sources and executes new opportunities, covering transaction negotiation, due diligence and contract negotiation.
 He dedicated the early part of his career to funding and advising companies in the telecommunications and technology industries, whilst in roles at Nomura, Salomon Brothers, Bowman Capital and Deloitte & Touche.
-In 2002 he cofounded and built New Energy Finance ("NEF"), which became the leading provider of data, research and analysis to investors in the global cleantech industry.
+In 2002 he co-founded and built New Energy Finance ("NEF"), which became the leading provider of data, research and analysis to investors in the global cleantech industry.
 NEF was acquired by Bloomberg in December 2009.

-He has 25 years' principal investment, advisory and business-building experience in the clean energy, telecommunications and technology industries, and holds an MSc in Electrical Engineering from Imperial College London.
+He has 27 years' principal investment, advisory and business-building experience in the clean energy, telecommunications and technology industries, and holds an MSc in Electrical Engineering from Imperial College.